smopen/sigcpp/_posts/2020-06-20-what-the-actual-const.md

 {% include bookmark.html id="3" %}

-### 3.&nbsp;&nbsp; Pointers to arrays
+### 3.&nbsp;&nbsp; Pointers and arrays

 Pointer declarations are relevant in the context of traditional arrays because every array "decays" to a pointer.
 For example, if `a` is an array of `int` values, then the type of `a` decays to `int*`.
-In other words, the type of `a` is compatible with or is practically the same as `int*`.
+In other words, the type of `a` is compatible with `int*`.

-The decaying of array to a pointer includes `const` qualification of data.
-For example, if `a` is an array of `const int` values, then the type of `a` reduces to `const int*`.
+Likewise, if `a` is an array of `const int` values, then the type of `a` decays to `const int*`.
 Note that the `const` qualification is on data; not on the pointer.

-Following the decay principle, it is possible to assign an array name to a variable of its decay type and place any of the four `const`ness permutations on the variable with the same semantics described in Section 1 (and illustrated in [Listing A](#listing-a)).
+Following the decay principle, it is possible to assign an array variable to a pointer variable of its decay type and place any of the four `const`ness permutations on the pointer variable.

-Array decay types are useful (and required) to receive array parameters, but as with non-array pointers, the use of the types with pointer `const`ness is uncommon.
+Array decay types are useful to receive array parameters, but as with non-array pointers, the use of pointer `const`ness is uncommon.
 Study [this program](https://godbolt.org/z/-ag7bH) prepared to illustrate `const` qualification on an array's decay types.

-Array decay types with and without `const` qualification on data are frequently used with [C-strings]( {{ '/2020/03/30/exploring-c-strings' | relative_url }} ), which are just `char` arrays.
+Array decay types with and without data `const`ness are frequently used with [C-strings]( {{ '/2020/03/30/exploring-c-strings' | relative_url }} ), which are just
+`char` arrays.
 For example, the library function [`std::strcpy`](https://en.cppreference.com/w/cpp/string/byte/strcpy) receives the destination array as `char*` so that the destination can be modified, but it